haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/technical-details.md

 #### For more information

-*   For a complete list of system-specific and sensitive settings and corresponding configuration paths, see [Sensitive and system-specific configuration paths reference]({{ page.baseurl }}/config-guide/prod/config-reference-sens.html).
+*   For a complete list of system-specific and sensitive settings and corresponding configuration paths, see [敏感的和系统特定的 configuration paths reference]({{ page.baseurl }}/config-guide/prod/config-reference-sens.html).
-*   [config.php reference]({{ page.baseurl }}/config-guide/prod/config-reference-configphp.html) for detailed information about the shared configuration file
+*   [config.php参考]({{ page.baseurl }}/config-guide/prod/config-reference-configphp.html) for detailed information about the shared configuration file
-*   [env.php reference]({{ page.baseurl }}/config-guide/prod/config-reference-envphp.html) for detailed information about the system-specific configuration file
+*   [env.php参考]({{ page.baseurl }}/config-guide/prod/config-reference-envphp.html) for detailed information about the system-specific configuration file

 #### 下一步s